 Participate! is an interactive online training module to support the design of effective science, policy and practice events.
 Participate! focuses on participatory meetings such as workshops, conferences and training courses for the climate change adaptation (CCA) and disaster risk reduction (DRR) communities.

 Participants will assume the role of a facilitator.
-This session will introduce in adult learning, explore facilitation and introduce to improvisation as a useful mind-set.
+This session introduces adult learning, explores facilitation and introduces improvisation as a useful mind-set.

 Tools & approaches:

 An introduction to tried and tested tools and approaches, including some well-known exercises, games and other resources.
 These are drawn from approaches such as experiential learning and applied improvisation.

 This session explores what good facilitation is.
 It reviews a range of ways to engage people, according to their learning preferences.